clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/bare-metal-install.rst

       Figure 3: :guilabel:`Keyboard Selection`

-   For this guide we will select :guilabel:`< * us >` for the keyboard mapping, which should already be highlighted.
+   For this guide we will select :menuselection:`Keyboard Selection --> < * us >`
+   for the keyboard mapping, which should already be highlighted.
 Press the :kbd:`Enter` key to continue to the next menu.

 Network requirements
 ====================

-This will bring you to the ``Network Requirements`` menu, the first step of the installer setup process, and will attempt to connect to the |CL| update server where the installer image is located.
-Once the connection to the update server is established you will see a screen similar to the one shown in figure 4:
+The :guilabel:`Network Requirements` menu, the first step of the |CL|
+installer setup process, will attempt to connect to the |CL| update server where the installer image is located.
+Once the connection to the |CL| update server is established, you will see a screen similar to the one shown in figure 4:

 .. figure:: figures/cmi4.png
    :scale: 50 %